mav1283/responsive-blog-preview-card/README.md

 ### The challenge

-So far the most tricky part of this challenge is the box shadow, moving shadows with an effect of flicker opacity 0 to 1 while moving in the middle of transition.
+So far the most tricky part of this challenge is the box shadow, moving shadows with an effect of flicker opacity 0 to 1 while moving in the middle of transition

 ### Screenshot